Top 5 Lowball Offer Mistakes

 Telling a seller that a buyer does not qualify to pay the list price sends a signal that the buyer should focus on other homes that fit his price range.
 Such actions make the buyer appear unqualified and uninformed.

-Submitting a Lowball Offer With Fake Comparable Sales
+Fake Comparable Sales

 Unless the home is greatly overpriced, the listing agent has already pulled comparable sales to support the sales price before putting the home on the market.
 Sending the listing agent a list of sales from another area that is not comparable to the property insults that agent's intelligence and professionalism.